Celery seems like a harmless snack, but is it actually safe for guinea pigs?

 Heightened Blood Pressure

-Celery contains 80 mg of sodium per 100 grams, which poses a great danger to your small animals.
+Celery contains 80 mg of sodium per 100 grams, which poses a danger to your small animals.
+Feeding excessive amounts can cause elevated blood pressure and heart problems in your guinea pig.

 Allergic Reactions

-Thus, when introducing a new food, always pay more attention to your guinea pig, its behavior, and any other signs that may indicate it is not feeling well.
+Celery has the potential to cause an allergic reaction in your guinea pig, but this rarely occurs.
+When introducing a new food, always pay close attention to your guinea pig’s behavior and any signs that it isn’t feeling well.

-Yet, if an allergic reaction does occur, take your pet to a veterinarian as soon as possible.
+If an allergic reaction does occur, take your pet to a veterinarian as soon as possible.

 Can Celery Kill Guinea Pigs?